atlarge-research/wta-tools/adapter/spark/README.md

 General configuration instructions are located [here](/../../README.md#configuration).
 See above for [instructions](#installation-and-usage) on how to provide the configuration to the plugin.

-## Description
+## General Remarks
 This plugin will **not** block the main Spark application.
 Even if the plugin fails to initialise, the main Spark application will still run.

-The plugin deletes the contents of the output directory before writing the resulting trace.
+> :warning: The plugin deletes the contents of the output directory before writing the resulting trace.

 The Spark Adapter consists of two main parts that allows the application to collect metrics.
 - SparkListenerInterface